dsc-courses/dsc80-2024-sp/proj04/index.md

 As your final deliverables, you'll submit two things to us: a **public-facing website** as well as a **PDF of your Jupyter Notebook**.
 We encourage you to build something you are proud of as this will give you something concrete to put on your resume and show to potential employers!

 {: .green }
 > **Final Project is due on Wednesday, June 12th at 11:59PM.
-This is a hard deadline; you may NOT use slip days on this project.** This is because we need to start grading projects right when you turn them in, so that there is enough time for you to make regrade requests before we submit grades to campus.
+This is a hard deadline; you may NOT use the extension on this project.** This is because we need to start grading projects right when you turn them in, so that there is enough time for you to make regrade requests before we submit grades to campus.
 Note that we will not be able to hold many office hours during Finals Week, so make sure to start early.<br><br>
 > The Final Project does also have two checkpoints, which is due on **Friday, May 24th** and **Friday, May 31st**.
 The Final Project Checkpoints are structured differently than other project checkpoints; rather than having you submit any code, you'll answer a few questions about your progress on the project.
 More details are in the [Checkpoint Submission](#checkpoint-submission) towards the bottom of this page.
 You can submit the checkpoint on Gradescope [here](https://www.gradescope.com/courses/759147/assignments/4503144/); make sure to tag your partner if you have one.

 The project is broken into two parts: